stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the cube of water that can be controlled increases to 10 feet.

 ## Shillelagh
 *Transmutation Cantrip*<br>
 **Casting Time:** 1 Action<br>